 This is why you need to take proper measures to understand the risks and be aware of the vulnerabilities that may affect your business and your website.

-You need to protect your site with a firewall, keep it constantly updated and secure it with strong passwords.
+You need to protect your site with a managed web application firewall, keep it constantly updated and secure it with strong passwords.
 Patchstack can help you to protect your sites and keep them updated.